 Until is a very human word.

-According to the online Apple dictionary, until emerged from the confluence of und and till, two indivdual words of unique origin.
-The second syllable is older; Till once meant “to” in Old Norse, existing in print for several hundred years before the word until appeared in English texts.
+According to the online Apple dictionary, until emerged from the confluence of und and till, two individual words with their own unique origin.
+The second word and later syllable is older; till once meant “to” in Old Norse, existing in print for several hundred years before the word until appeared in English texts.

-Today, till is accepted as until’s informal substitute.
-And so I think:
+Today, till is accepted as an informal, synonomyous substitute for until; and so I wonder:

 How did till evolve into until, and why did it become the more formal version?